Prices rise as the minimum wage increases in several states

 Associated Press

-At Granny Shaffer’s restaurant in Joplin, Missouri, owner Mike Wiggins is reprinting the menus to reflect the 5, 10 or 20 cents added to each item.
+At Granny Shaffer’s restaurant in Joplin, Mo., owner Mike Wiggins is reprinting the menus to reflect the 5, 10 or 20 cents added to each item.

 A two-egg breakfast will cost an extra dime, at $7.39.
 The price of a three-piece fried chicken dinner will go up 20 cents, to $8.78.
 The reason: Missouri’s minimum wage is rising.